 In addition, this program will:

-- Establish a new national grant fund to provide direct funding to Black churches for capital projects, planning, programming and interpretation, operations and financial sustainability.
+- Establish a national grant fund to provide direct investment to Black churches for capital projects, planning, programming and interpretation, operations and financial sustainability.

-- Amplify historic Black churches through digital documentation, storytelling, and media relations
+- Amplify and promote historic Black churches through digital documentation, storytelling, and media relations.

-“No pillar of the African American community has been more central to its history, identity, and social justice vision than the ‘Black Church.’”Dr. Henry Louis Gates, Jr., Professor, Historian, Filmmaker, and Lead Advisor of Preserving Black Churches
+“No pillar of the African American community has been more central to its history, identity, and social justice vision than the ‘Black Church.’”Dr. Henry Louis Gates, Jr., Professor, Historian, Filmmaker, and Advisor of African American Cultural Heritage Action Fund

 Independent of the Action Fund’s Preserving Black Churches, the National Fund for Sacred Places was launched in 2016 and also made possible by $20 million from the Indiana-based Lilly Endowment Inc. Through the National Fund for Sacred Places, and in collaboration with Partners for Sacred Places, the National Trust.
-It provides financial and technical support for community-serving historic houses of worship across America, including capital grants up to $250,000 to help congregations restore and preserve historic houses of worship across America.
+It provides financial and technical support for community-serving historic houses of worship across America, including capital grants up to $250,000 to help congregations restore and preserve a broad range of historic houses of worship across America.